About me

 Tasks: I coordinated a team of 8 graduate students and design interns.
 I co-designed and executed the interview porotocol, diary study, and surveys.
 Analyzed qualiative data from diary studies, interviews/focus groups and provided design insights and feedback.
 Tested each design before release, and supervised topics of inclusion and cultural awareness in design.

-Methods: participatory design workshop, semi-structured interviews/focus groups, diary studies, surveys, qualitative data analysis
+Methods: participatory design, semi-structured interviews/focus groups, diary studies, surveys, qualitative data analysis

-Stakeholders: HCI reserachers and educators, teen youth, NSF, middle and high school teachers
+Stakeholders: University of California, Irvine, School in Santa Ana, CA, HCI reserachers and educators, teen youth, NSF, middle and high school teachers

 Challenge: How do youth in early adolescence conceptualize self-regulation?
-How can we co-design a re-design of an app that captures their concept of self-regulation and that youth will use?
+How can we co-design a re-design of an app that captures their concept of self-regulation and that youth will use and is engaging?

 Description: